-VINTAGE POP UP DINING AREA ©Lifeli∩e Michelle Possingham CEO Lifeline Gippsland We acknowledge 2020 has been a challenging time for everyone in our community including Lifeline Gippsland staff and volunteers.
+VINTAGE POP UP DINING AREA Lifeli∩e Michelle Possingham CEO Lifeline Gippsland We acknowledge 2020 has been a challenging time for everyone in our community including Lifeline Gippsland staff and volunteers.
 The Lifeline Telephone Crisis Service has received a record numbers of calls this year dealing with many issues including calls from drought and bush fire affected regions as well as COVID-19.
 Christmas will soon be here, perhaps a lot different to other years, but we hope that families and friends will be able to catch up with one another.
 If you know someone who will be alone or will be missing family at Christmas time, please consider offering an invitation to them to share in your festivities.
-At this time we would like to extend a huge thank you to all who have supported Lifeline Gippsland this year.
+At this time we would thank you to all who have supported Lifeline Gippsland this year.
 You may have donated clothing, furniture etc. or shopped at one of our seven shops in Gippsland, supported us via a service club or another charity provider, undertaken a fund raising activity or even perhaps one of our landlords offering a way to help with this year's challenges.
-All vour efforts of support have been overwhelming and importantly helped us maintain our vital services to the community.
-On behalf of our dedicated staff and volunteers at Lifeline Gippsland I would like to wish everyone a safe and festive Christmas and a Happy New Year and remind everyone that Lifeline Gippsland will be here for you in 2021.
+All your efforts of support have been overwhelming and importantly helped us maintain our vital services to the community.
+On behalf of our dedicated staff and volunteers at Lifeline Gippsland I would like to wish everyone a safe and festive Christmas Churchill CHATTER The ice-cream van has been making the rounds of Churchill streets.
+These children were indulging happily in their cones.